sbotejaru/Notepad/README.md

 # Notepad-
 Notepad++ application made with C# WPF.

-All functionalities shown in the GIF are fully working.
+All functionalities shown in the GIF (and more!) are fully working.

 Screenshots: